iangilmore/spot-on-api/README.md

 - Node.js
 - Express.js
 - Mongoose
-- MongoDB

 ## Attributions
 We extend our gratitude to the following external resources that played a crucial role in developing this API:

+- Platforms: Heroku, MongoDB, Vercel, AuthKit (by WorkOS)
-workOS's AuthKit, cookie-parser, cors, express, iron-session, jose, mongoose, swagger-ui-express, dotenv, https-localhost, nodemon, swagger-autogen
+- NPM Packages: cookie-parser, cors, express, iron-session, jose, mongoose, swagger-ui-express, dotenv, https-localhost, nodemon, swagger-autogen

 ## Next Steps

 We're constantly striving to improve the Spot On experience.
-Here's a peek at some exciting features planned for the future:
+Here's a peek at some exciting features beingconsidered for the future:

-- We're considering adding a feature for players to connect with their friends and compare stats in private leaderboards
+- Supporting players connecting with their friends and compare stats in private leaderboards
+- Supporting players creating their own custom puzzles to share with friends

+##

 ### Looking for the Frontend Code?